Multivariate Trend Filtering for Lattice Data

 For $d=2$, it is shown in the proof of Corollary 8 in \citet{wang2016trend} that the GTF operator \smash{$\graphmatk$} satisfies the incoherence property, as defined in Theorem \ref{thm:genlasso_upper_bd}, with a constant $\mu=4$ when $k$ is even and $\mu=2$ when $k$ is odd.
 Here we extend this incoherence property for $d> 2$ using Lemma~\ref{lem:incoherence_kron}.
 We treat the cases where $k$ is odd and even separately.

 If $k$ is odd we can extend the argument from Corollary 8 in \citet{wang2016trend} in a straightforward manner.
-The GTF operator is $\graphmatk = L^{(k+1)/2}$ where $L$ is the Laplacian of the $d$-dimensional grid graph.
-Denoting the Laplacian of the chain graph of length $N$ by $L_{\mathrm{1d}}$, $L$ is given by
+The GTF operator is \smash{$\graphmatk = L^{(k+1)/2}$} where $L$ is the Laplacian of the $d$-dimensional grid graph.
+Denoting the Laplacian of the chain graph of length $N$ by $L_{\mathrm{1d}}$, we note that $L$ is given by

 for $d=3$ and